prittt/YACCLAB/README.md

 ###Requirements

-To correctly install and run YACCLAB following packages, libraries and utility are needed: <br />
+<p align="justify">To correctly install and run YACCLAB following packages, libraries and utility are needed:</p>

 - CMake 2.4.0 or higher (https://cmake.org/download/),
 - OpenCV 3.0 or higher (http://opencv.org/downloads.html),
 - Gnuplot (http://www.gnuplot.info/),
 - One of your favourite IDE/compiler: Visual Studio 2013 or higher, Xcode 5.0.1, gcc 4.7 or higher, ..

+Note for gnuplot:
-Note: be sure add gnuplot to system path if you want YACCLAB automatically generates charts.
+- on Windows system: be sure add gnuplot to system path if you want YACCLAB automatically generates charts.
+- on MacOS system: 'pdf terminal' seams to be not available, 'svg' one is used.

 =======

 ###Installation

-- Clone the GitHub repository (HTTPS clone URL: https://github.com/prittt/YACCLAB.git) or simply download the full master branch zip file.
+- <p align="justify">Clone the GitHub repository (HTTPS clone URL: https://github.com/prittt/YACCLAB.git) or simply download the full master branch zip file and extract it (e.g YACCLAB folder).</p>
-- With CMake
+- <p align="justify">Install software in YACCLAB/build subfolder (suggested) or wherever you want using CMake.
+Note that CMake should automatically find OpenCV path (if installed), download YACCLAB Dataset and create a project for the selected IDE/compiler.</p>
+- <p align="justify">Set <a href="#conf">configuration file</a> in order to execute desired tests, open the project create at the previous point, compile and run it: the work is done. </p>

 =======